PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Procedure

-In general, dentists perform dental implants and crowns over a course of time.
-The length of the treatment depends on the condition of the patient’s oral health, the number of teeth to be treated, and the outcomes of each step along the way.
+In general, dentists perform dental implants, crowns and bridges over a course of time.
+The length of the treatment depends on the condition of the patient’s oral health, they particular need or dental solution required, the number of teeth to be treated and the outcomes of each step along the way.
 It is imperative that a patient follows all care instructions from the dentist to ensure the treatment is successful with pain management.

 Appearance

 Dental services are intended to maintain good oral and physical health but also to provide an aesthetically pleasing appearance.
-With dental implants and crowns and bridges there is little difference in the look of the artificial tooth in comparison with the healthy teeth.
+With dental implants, crowns, and bridges there is little difference in the look of the artificial tooth in comparison with the healthy teeth.

 Durability